Logarithmic Space and Permutations: Pointer Machines and Operators

 This operator is defined as

 where $u_i = (a_{i_{j}} \rightarrow a'_{i_{j}})$ if $\exists j, i=i_{j}$, $u_{i}=1$ elsewhere.

-Finally, we will denote by $\tau_{i,j}$ the transposition exchanging the integers $i$ and $j$.
+Finally, we will denote by $\tau_{i,j}$ the operator in $\vn{G}$ induced by the transposition exchanging the integers $i$ and $j$.

-Now, we can explain how the different transitions are encoded.
-Figures \ref{operateurs1} and \ref{operateurs2} give the definitions of the operators used in the following description. \paragraph{Move a pointer, read a value and change state}
+Now, we can explain how the different transitions are encoded. \Cref{operateurs1,operateurs2} give the definitions of the operators used in the following description. \paragraph{Move a pointer, read a value and change state}

-We first explain how to encode the action ``move forward the pointer $j$''.
+We first explain how to encode the action \enquote{move forward the pointer $j$}.
 When we are in the pseudo-configuration $c=(a_{1},\dots,a_{p};\textbf{q})$, the machine, during this transition, moves the pointer $j$ one step to the right, reads the value $a'_{j}$ stored at $\#p_j$, updates the memory slot in consequence and changes the state from $\textbf{q}$ to $\textbf{q}'$.
-There are two cases: either the last movement of the pointer $j$ was a forward move, either it was a backward move.
+There are two cases: either the last movement of the pointer $j$ was a forward move, or it was a backward move.
 The case we are dealing with is obtained from the value stored in memory slot of the $j$-th pointer: if the value is $0i$, $1i$ or $\star i$, then the last move was a forward move, if the value is $0o$, $1o$ or $\star o$, the last move was a backward move.
-In the first case, the operator $\text{ff}_{j,\textbf{q'}}^{c}$ will be applied (notice the projection $\pi_{\textnormal{in}}$ on the $j$-th memory slot), and in the second the $\text{bf}_{j,\textbf{q'}}^{c}$ operator will be applied.
+In the first case, the operator $\text{ff}_{j,\textbf{q'}}^{c}$ will be applied (notice the projection $\piin$ on the $j$-th memory slot), and in the second the $\text{bf}_{j,\textbf{q'}}^{c}$ operator will be applied.
 Both these operators somehow \emph{ activate} the $j$-th pointer by using the transposition $\tau_{0,j}$ and prepare for reading the representation of the integer.
 This representation will then give the value of the next (when moving forward) digit of the input.
 The $\text{rec}_{j,\textbf{q'}}^{c}$ operator is then applied in order to simultaneously update the value of the $j$-th memory slot and \emph{deactivate} the $j$-th pointer.